helm/helm/README.md

 ## Uninstalling Helm from Kubernetes

-You can uninstall Deployment Manager using the same configuration:
+You can uninstall Helm using the same configuration:

 ```
-helm dm uninstall
+helm server uninstall
 ```

 ## Installing Charts